 Attention-deficit/hyperactivity disorder does not only affect children

-For a long time, attention deficity/hyperactivity disorder (ADHD) was considered to be rather rare condition only effecting children and adolescents.
+For a long time, attention deficit/hyperactivity disorder (ADHD) was considered to be rather rare condition only affecting children and adolescents.
 However, during the last decade, ADHD has been largely reconceptualised as a lifelong disorder and not merely a condition of childhood.

 ADHD is characterised by deficits in sustained attention or persistence, resistance to distraction, voluntary motor inhibition, and the regulation of activity level relative to same-aged peers.
 Originating in early childhood, ADHD is a relatively persistent condition.
 There is a difference of opinions as to the extent the condition persists into adulthood.
 However, it has been stated that up to 80% of diagnosed children continuing to meet diagnostic criteria in adolescence and up to 67% continue to have clinically significant symptoms of the disorder in adulthood.